wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

    vi)     prettyPrint                        -   Use 'true' or 'false' as the value for prettyPrint.
 (Make sure to use a boolean value).

    vii)    coreReportIds                      -   Use the view ID obtained under Step 6 i) c) and append it with 'ga'(E.g ga:123434) .
    viii)   coreReportStartDate                -   Text to be used as 'start-date' to fetch analytics data.
-A past date in the format as 'yyyy-MM-dd' should be used. ix)     coreReportEndDate                  -   Text to be used as 'end-date' to fetch analytics data.
-A past date in the format as 'yyyy-MM-dd' should be used.
+A past date in the format 'yyyy-MM-dd' should be used. ix)     coreReportEndDate                  -   Text to be used as 'end-date' to fetch analytics data.
+A date in the format 'yyyy-MM-dd' should be used.
    x)      coreReportMetrics                  -   Comma separated string which contains set of metrics (E.g : ga:sessions,ga:bounces). xi)     coreReportMaxResults               -   Integer value to be used as 'max-results' while retrieving report data with optional parameters.
 (Make sure to use  '1' or '2'). xii)    coreReportStartIndex               -   Integer value to be used as 'start-index' while retrieving report data with optional parameters.
 (Make sure to use  '1' or '2').